geophile/marcel/README.md

 then `inc` will be assigned `lambda x: x + 1`.
 I.e., it will be understood that you really meant `inc = (lambda: lambda x: x + 1)`.
-This only happens when assigning expressions to variables, and the parenthesize function has more than zero arguments.
+This only happens when assigning expressions to variables, and the parenthesized function has more than zero arguments.
 In other contexts, (e.g. the function used with `map` or `select`), there is no similar tweaking of the expression.